WHAT IS VEGAN SOAP? A LOOK BEHIND THE LABEL!

 Vegetarian Soap Contents

-Vegetarian soap can be made with a huge variety of plant oils, and every oil has unique qualities that affect the soap, as we talk about in this post.
+Vegetarian soap can be made with a huge variety of plant oils, and every oil has unique qualities that affect the soap.
 All soapmaking oils have ecological and social costs of production, processing, transportation and storage.
 It’s important to consider these factors when choosing an ethical plant-based soap.
 For example, many soaps with the vegan label contain palm oil.
 Palm oil is the primary cause of deforestation in Indonesia and Malaysia, and its production destroys entire ecosystems and the animals within them.
 This destruction plays a huge role in climate change and biodiversity loss.
 The “Sustainable Palm Oil” label is misleading.
 Much so-called “sustainable” (RSPO-certified) palm oil does not live up to its claims.
 This “greenwashing” leads consumers to believe they’re making a responsible choice and hides the fact that rainforests are being destroyed to produce the oil.

 So, is palm oil “vegan”?